- About Us

 Programs and Loan Boxes are FREE of charge for students from Ansonia, Beacon Falls, Bethany, Branford, Cheshire, Derby, East Haven, Guilford, Hamden, Killingworth, Madison, Milford, New Haven, North Branford, North Haven, Orange, Prospect, Regional District #16, Regional District #17, Seymour, West Haven and Woodbridge.
 Groups from other areas are welcome on a space-available, fee basis.

-For more information on our education programs or to register for a school program or Project W.A.T.E.R., call the Whitney Water Center at 203-777-1142 between the hours of 8:30 a.m. and 4:30 p.m.
-Monday through Friday.
-The following information is needed when you call:
+For more information on our education programs or to register for a school program or Project W.A.T.E.R., contact Lisa DiFrancesco at 203-777-1142 or firstname.lastname@example.org.
+The following information will be needed to sign up for one of our education programs:

 All programs are approximately one hour in length.
 Many classes cover a wide range of ages.
 Our staff will present an age-appropriate version of the program for your students.
 Maximum class size is 30 students.

-To reserve a Loan Box, download the reservation form, fill it out and fax it to the Whitney Water Center at 203-603-4952.
-You may also call the Water Center at 203-777-1142.
+To reserve a Loan Box, download the reservation form, fill it out and email it to the Whitney Water Center at email@example.com.
 Loan Boxes are available free of charge to schools and groups in the RWA’s district.
 The loan period is 10 school days, and the box will be delivered to and picked up from your school.